noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/using-markers/README.md

 </div>

+A marker can either be represented by the default icon, or you can use a custom image instead.
+In this guide we will go with the default icon.
+The default icon can also have a color of your choice.

 Markers are fed to the Mapbox module through an [Array](/nodes/data/array/array/).
 Each [Object](/nodes/data/object/object/) in the **Array** should be of the format:
 ```
 {
 	"Lat":<the latitude>,
 	"Lon":<the longitude>,
-	"Color":<the color, e.g, "White" or as hex-string "#ffffff">
+	"Color":<the color, e.g, "White" or as hex-string "#ffffff".
+Only used with the default icon.>
 }
 ```
 Let's change our App so you add a marker whenever you click on the map.